 1 This laboratory course will mainly comprise of exercises on all the concepts covered in MCA2301.
+40 covered in MCA2301.

-40 Practical file must be maintained accordingly 2 Outcome of the subject Students will be able to implement the various concepts studied under MCA 2301 3.
-Total 40
+Practical file must be maintained accordingly

+2 Outcome of the subject

+Students will be able to implement the various concepts studied under MCA

+2301

+3. Total 40